-"I understand that salvation is a gift, but when we become Christian we have certain responsibilities in living the Christian life, don't we?"
-Kelly asked.
-"We don't just sit back and coast to heaven with no obligations in the meantime."
+"I understand that salvation is a gift, but when we become a Christian we have certain responsibilities in living the Christian life, don't we?"
+Kelly asked, "We don't just sit back and coast to heaven with no obligations in the meantime."
 Kelly's concern is common.
 Her statements reflect a belief that if we don't take ownership of certain things that we must do for God, we may become passive and lazy.

 What is the responsibility of the believer toward God?
 The disciples once asked Jesus about the works they were to do for God.
-"They said therefore to Him, 'What shall we do, that we may work the works of God?'
-Jesus answered and said to them, 'This is the work of God, that you believe in Him whom He has sent'" (John 6:28-29, emphasis added).
-When asked what we are supposed to do in order to do the work of God, Jesus gave one work: believe.
-If we are to take the words of Jesus at face value, then faith is the sole work of the Christian (and even that is a gift from Him-see Ephesians 2:8).
-That fact doesn't mean that nothing else will be done, but that nothing else can be done unless it flows from the abiding relationship of faith in Him as our constant Life-Source (see John 15:5).
-As we trust Him, we will discover the reality of the truth "faithful is he that calleth you, who also will do it" (1 Thessalonians 5:24 kJV, emphasis added).
+They said therefore to Him, "What shall we do, that we may work the works of God?"
+Jesus answered and said to them, "This is the work of God, that you believe in Him whom He has sent."
+(John 6:28-29).
+When asked what we are supposed to do in order to do the work of God, Jesus gave one work, only believe.
+If we are to take the words of Jesus at face value, then faith is the sole work of the Christian (and even that is a gift from Him (Ephesians2:8).
+That fact doesn't mean that nothing else will be done, but that nothing else can be done unless it flows from the abiding relationship of faith in Him as our constant Life-Source (John 15:5).
+As we trust Him, we will discover the reality of the truth "faithful is he that calls you, who also will do it" 1 Thes 5:24)

-The reason that Israel would possess Canaan wasn't because of any work they had done, but because of the promise God had made to Abraham many years earlier (see Genesis 12:1-3).
-It wasn't because of their work, but God's, that they would be blessed.
+The reason that Israel would possess Canaan wasn't because of any work they had done, but because of the promise God had made to Abraham many years earlier in Genesis12:1-3, It wasn't because of their work, but God's, "that they would be blessed."
 It was only by God's doing that they would enjoy abundance in life.
 It would happen because of the covenant He had made with them through their father, Abraham.